Disney Fairies: Fairy Dust trilogy

 At the opening of the 2005 Bologna International Children's Book Fair, the Walt Disney Company revealed its plan to introduce a children's illustrated novel for girls 6–10 years of age.
 Disney Fairies debuted September 2005, when Disney Publishing Worldwide unveiled the novel Fairy Dust and the Quest for the Egg, written by Newbery Honor-winning author Gail Carson Levine with a $1 million marketing and publicity campaign and a virtual world.
 It was released in 45 countries and 32 languages and became a New York Times bestseller and has already sold over 1 million copies worldwide.

 The story begins in Fairy Haven, located in the heart of Never Land.
 Prilla, who is a brand-new fairy, born of a baby's laugh, arrives in Never Land and discovers that she has no talent for any of the fairy avocations.
 Tinker Bell takes Prilla to see Mother Dove, but before the wise bird can advise Prilla, Never Land is shaken by a terrible hurricane.
 Mother Dove is thrown off her nest and her precious egg, which holds all the secrets of Never Land, is shattered.
 Immediately, all those who live in Never Land begin to age.
 The island's only hope is for some brave fairies to take the egg pieces to Kyto the dragon and ask him to restore it with his fiery breath.

 The book was followed by two sequels; Fairy Haven and the Quest for the Wand in 2007 and Fairies and the Quest for Never Land in 2010.

-Tales of Pixie Hollow
+Tales from Pixie Hollow

-Random House has published a series of chapter books starting soon after the release of the first novel under the banner Tales of Pixie Hollow.
+Random House has published a series of chapter books starting soon after the release of the first novel under the banner Tales from Pixie Hollow.